judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 204: pets the watchdog, telling it that it must be petted once every 10000 seconds or it can bite (reset!) -- only requires a pet once every 3 hours.
 Also a useful rate.

 205: pets the watchdog, telling it that it must be petted once every 100000 seconds or it can bite (reset!) -- only requires a pet once every day.
 Useful, but not super responsive if the master should lock up.

+Since an Atmega328 has a kilobyte of EEPROM, this can be used to store semi-volatile configuration data fpr a master, as EEPROM has much better wear characteristics than flash (the only storage option on a stock ESP32 or ESP8266 board).